GovernanceDataAlliance/GDA-Dashboard/blog/_posts/2016-02-19-kick-off-meeting.md

 **III.
 Next steps**

-System moving forward
+System moving forward:
-•	Let’s experiment with voluntary opt-in system: constitute smaller groups that are interested in particular pieces of work o	Producer coordination, training/help desk o	Feedback Loops o	Dashboard o	Governance and membership decisions
+Let’s experiment with voluntary opt-in system: constitute smaller groups that are interested in particular pieces of work
+- Producer coordination, training/help desk
+- Feedback Loops
+- Dashboard
+- Governance and membership decisions

-•	Expectation that if you opt-in, you’re prepared to make contributions.
+Expectation that if you opt-in, you’re prepared to make contributions.
 Don’t opt-in if you don’t have time!
-•	We’ll send out messages to formalize this.
+- We’ll send out messages to formalize this.
-•	Within organizations, should we have someone else involved? o	Designate key people/points of contact for different tasks/groups
+- Designate key people/points of contact for different tasks/groups

-•	Next step conversation for governance and membership - next Tuesday o	Dig into some of the options previewed in the Vision Paper o	Re-read paper and come with an opinion
+Next step conversation for governance and membership - next Tuesday
+- Dig into some of the options previewed in the Vision Paper
+- Re-read paper and come with an opinion

-•	Alan: also will need to opt-in to joint data collection effort down the line
+Alan: also will need to opt-in to joint data collection effort down the line

-•	Nathaniel: start pushing forward with most work streams (except joint data collection) aggressively o	We’ll likely need to develop mini work plans for different streams/deliverables
+Nathaniel: start pushing forward with most work streams (except joint data collection) aggressively
+- We’ll likely need to develop mini work plans for different streams/deliverables

 Logistics
-•	Streamline existing listserv
+- Streamline existing listserv
-•	Move from Global Integrity domain to something new/TBD
+- Move from Global Integrity domain to something new/TBD

-•	Website/URL
+Website/URL
-o	We bought governancedataalliance.org/com - only issue is it’s long o	Other thoughts/alternatives?
+- We bought governancedataalliance.org/com - only issue is it’s long
+- Other thoughts/alternatives?
 Nathaniel and Caroline will poll everyone.
-•	Toby: are we tied to GDA name? o	Nathaniel: no reason we can’t change, now, as long as the name remains somewhat specific (e.g. not simply super-broad “Data Alliance”)
+- Toby: are we tied to GDA name?
+- Nathaniel: no reason we can’t change, now, as long as the name remains somewhat specific (e.g. not simply super-broad “Data Alliance”)

 Expect emails from Nathaniel & Caroline!
 And start thinking of which work streams you’d like to contribute to.